List of Popotan characters: Claude

 Depending upon how the story unfolds, Claude's appearance may be closer to that of a minor character in certain scenarios, though he still plays a key role in several endings.
 He is central to Konami's scenario as he attempts to rape her in it after he and some other members of his band seduce her, specifically because she has a relation with Chris.
 Since she is enthralled with Claude because he's a rockstar, she is easily blinded.
-In Mii's scenario, one of her several "Magical Gril Mii" mini-games involve Claude.
+In Mii's scenario, one of her several "Magical Girl Mii" mini-games involve Claude.